Date of Degree

 Copyright 2013 Jerrod Anthony Koon

 Koon, Jerrod Anthony.
 "Masculinity and bystander helping behavior: a study of the relationship between conformity to masculine norms and bystander interventions."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.